 Discipleship Assistants and Coordinators work alongside our Residence Hall Directors and Assistant Hall Directors to nurture and strengthen the faith of students through small groups, wing and hall worship and other activities.

 Discipleship Assistants (DAs) are students serving their floor or wing, living out their Christian faith through love and obedience.
 DAs are a vital part of our community, planning programs and activities and setting a godly example.
 Whether they are leading a wing Bible study or sharing a late night cup of coffee, DAs work to promote the spiritual health of our students through faithful service to others.

-Discipleship Coordinators (DCs) oversee the Discipleship Assistants (DAs) in their particular residence hall, and are responsible for developing, encouraging and supporting the Discipleship Assistants.
+Discipleship Coordinators (DCs) oversee Discipleship Assistants (DAs) in their particular residence hall and are responsible for developing, encouraging and supporting the Discipleship Assistants.
 Just as DAs work to promote the spiritual development of the students on their floor or wing, DCs seek to facilitate the same growth within the DAs under their supervision.
 They are also responsible for promoting spiritual development within their residence hall as a whole.

 Small Groups are organized for students by their wing or floor Discipleship Assistant.
 These groups encourage students to open up to each other and support and pray for, as well as hold each other accountable in their walks of faith.
 Small groups spend time praying, doing Bible studies and devotions, serving together and just hanging out, talking about life.